ASSOCIATE

 emmanuel.gonzalezcarbajal@deminimislaw.com

-Mr. González Carbajal holds an LL.M. in International Law with a specialization in International Economic Law from the Graduate Institute of International and Development Studies (IHEID) in Geneva, a Diploma in Intellectual Property Law from the Mexico Autonomous Institute of Technology (ITAM), and a law degree from the National Autonomous University of Mexico (UNAM).
-He also attended the Public International Law course at The Hague Academy of International Law and brings strong advocacy skills from his years as a participant and coach in the Philip C. Jessup International Law Moot Court Competition.
+He holds an LL.M. in International Law (International Economic Law), cum laude, from the Graduate Institute of International and Development Studies (IHEID) in Geneva.
+He obtained his law degree with honors from the National Autonomous University of Mexico (UNAM).
+During his studies, Emmanuel represented Mexico for several years in the Philip C. Jessup International Law Moot Court Competition.
+He also attended the Public International Law course at The Hague Academy of International Law.

 scope of expertise